corentinllorca/citibike_data_analysis/README.md

 Explored weather effect on Citibike use (precipitations and temperature mostly).
 Depending on future needs, can explore snow and wind or expand on temperature.

+### 11-3--2018, Redouane

+Modified preprocessing to remove `NA` information from `stations_info` (corresponds to dockless bike).
+Added steps to data cleaning to remove dockless bike trip data and factor gender variable.

+Carried out data quality analysis (in its own notebook, and transferred deliverables to `report.Rmd`).

+Added information on data retrieval, preprocessing, analysis and cleaning to the report.

 # How do people use Citibike?

 ## Are there any seasonal patterns (travel time, number of users?) ?
 Possible explanations